-Dr. Matthew Campbell
+Dr. Mathew Campbell

 Dr. Matthew Campbell is originally from Long Island, New York.
 He completed his Vascular Surgery training in 1997 at the Baylor College of Medicine in Houston, Texas.
 Dr. Campbell earned his Bachelor’s Degree from State University of New York at Stony Brook.
 He received his Medical degree from Guadalajara University.
 Dr. Campbell completed his General Surgery Training at Brooklyn Hospital Center in Brooklyn, New York in 1992.
 He completed his Vascular Surgery training at Baylor College of Medicine in Houston, Texas in 1998.
 Dr. Campbell strongly believes that, in caring for the patient, the goal is to provide the best outcomes, and to use minimally invasive techniques and procedures whenever possible.
 He is board certified in Vascular Surgery and his interests include: Abdominal Aortic Aneurysms, Carotid Artery Disease, Peripheral Vascular Disease, Varicose Veins and Hemodialysis Access.